 3. Stok Kangri, Ladakh, India

-Located just a short drive from Ladakh’s capital, Leh, the 6,100-meter Stok Kangri is the perfect mountain for those seeking to conquer their first 6000er in the Himalaya.
+Located just a short drive from Ladakh’s capital, Leh, the 6,100-meter Stok Kangri is the perfect mountain for those seeking to conquer their first 6000er in the Himalayas.
 The ascent of Stok Kangri doesn’t require technical climbing skill, but the elevation is sure to be challenging for most.

 Starting at the Stokmonastery, you’ll sleep in 1 or 2 camps on the way to a basecamp at just over 5,000 meters.
 On summit day, you’ll cross the slender Stok Glacier before a low-grade scramble and ridge climb to the top, where you’ll enjoy stupendous panoramas of the Karakoram and Zanskar ranges.